CZDanol/streamdeck-batplug/README.md

 6. Profit.

 ## Supported commands
 The plugin core reads `stdout` of the launched commands and reads commands from that.
-A command always starts on a new line, trailing and leading withespaces are trimmed.
+* A command always starts on a new line, trailing and leading withespaces are trimmed.

-`
+* First word on the line is interpreted as a command, the rest of the line after the space is considered to be an argument.
+* `\n` in the text is interpreted as newline.

+If you're writing a bat file, you fan for example do `echo setTitle This is a new title.`

+### `setTitle Title text`
+Sets the title of the button to a spefixied string.

+### `setState ix`
+Sets the state of the button to a given value (integer).

+### `switchProfile profileName`
+Switches the stream deck the button is on to a given profile (same limitations as in the stream deck plugin api appy - the profile has to be added by the plugin itself).

+### `showAlert`
+Shows an alert icon over the button.

 ## Authors
 * Idea by Krabs